bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-12-02-I-Love-Being-a-Software-Developer.md

 category: blog
 ---

-Software development is logical and efficient, yet creative and artistic.
-That is the story of my life!
+Software development is a unique combination of creativity, craftsmanship, and technical problem solving.
+It's always evolving and there is always something new to learn!

-Even as a young lad, I was this mathy science boy that.. drew a lot.
+Even as a young lad, I was this mathy science boy that.. also drew a lot.
 I'd go to school and just absolutely crush the life out of math.

-Then I would come home and draw these tedious, super-detailed drawings of comic book characters.
+Then I would come home and draw these tedious, super-detailed drawings of comic book characters and dinosaurs.

 In later years, these base personality traits would manifest in the form of computers and music.

-Computers were the perfect machines; they could just do anything.
+Computers were the perfect machines; they could just do anything and everything.
 And they were a real hoot to take apart and put back together.

 Music was the perfect artistic expression.
 It was something detailed and tedious I could try to master.

-Moving forward in time, the two eventually merged in the form of coding.
+Moving forward in time, the two eventually merged in the form of software development.
 Here, we finally have something logically crafted, yet artistically creative.

-I happen to be typed as an [INTJ](http://www.personalitypage.com/high-level.html), so I strongly suspect me and software development were destined for each other.
+I happen to be typed as an [INTJ](http://www.personalitypage.com/high-level.html), so I strongly suspect that myself and software development were destined for each other all along.

 Fast-forward to now: I have been immersed in a software development career for ten years now.
 It is a challenging, endless puzzle to be solved.
 But, also an abstract art form.
 And yet, a disciplined craft.
 It's on the frontier, cutting edge, always evolving, never growing stale.